JasperVanEsveld/RegExpressed/README.md

 // /https?:\/\/(?:www\.)?[\-@:%._+~#=a-zA-Z0-9]{2,256}\.[a-z]{2,6}[\-@:%._+~#=a-zA-Z0-9()?&/=]*/
 regex`${protocol}${host}${path}`;
 ```
-Complete example shown in `url-example.ts`

 ## Tradeoffs

-In terms of functionality there is no tradeoff all regex features have an equivalent in this library.
+In terms of functionality there is no tradeoff, all regex features have an equivalent in this library.
 Most functions map directly to the same regex you normally would write by hand.
 The exception being that all quantifiers wrap the expression into an nonCaptureGroup `(?:some-pattern)`.
 This can generate a longer regex.